microprediction/microprediction/README.md

 ## Microprediction

-This package is a client enabling turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
+This package is a Python client for the [microprediction api](http://api.microprediction.org/), enabling turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
 This project is new, but simple in principle.
 It is in active use by two leading financial institutions.

 ## Quick links